triggermesh/docs/docs/guides/doingatransformation.md

 ## Transformation

-And finally the transformation object that will receive CloudEvents from PingSource defined above, apply its operations and forward modified events to `sockeye` service:
+And finally the transformation object that will receive CloudEvents from the PingSource defined above, apply its operations and forward modified events to the `sockeye` service:

 ```yaml
 apiVersion: flow.triggermesh.io/v1alpha1